-B.2 eCM Proxy mechanism for configuration of eRouter
+B.3 eCM Proxy mechanism for configuration of eRouter47

 The eRouter configuration encodings are encapsulated in the 'eCM Config File Encapsulation' encoding defined in [eDOCSIS].
 The eCM receives the configuration file and parses its contents.
 The encodings in the eCM configuration file encapsulated in Type 202 are for exclusive use of the eRouter, and these TLVs are transferred from the eCM to the eRouter in a vendor specific manner.
+This TLV may appear multiple times.
+If this TLV setting appears multiple times, all sub-TLVs MUST be considered by the eRouter to be part of a single configuration.
+In other words, the sub-TLVs from the first instance of this configuration setting would comprise the first entries; the second instance would comprise the next.
 After the eCM successfully completes registration, the eRouter uses these encapsulated TLVs for initialization.